mosdragon/SizzleDocs/README.md

 I'm mostly following the tutorial on http://dailyjs.com/tags.html#lmawa

 I've changed thing up a bit with the mongoose schema just out of preference.
-At the moment, routing is giving me issues.
+I'm also adding in user authentication to add more of my own features in.

 To run the app